-Management fees and advisory fees are earned for services provided directly to certain of the Trust's Acquisition Entities which are calculated on a cost-plus margin approach, as well transaction fees earned from Partner investments.
-Partner's revenues earned from management and advisory fees are recognized over time as the services are provided.
+Management fees and advisory fees are earned for services provided directly to certain of the Trust's Acquisition Entities which are calculated on a percentage of invested capital approach, as well as transaction fees earned from Partner investments.
+Revenues earned from management and advisory fees are recognized over time as the services are provided.